 Walking through the front door, I notice that as usual all the tables and the counter are crammed with people.
-This is the Fair Deal Cafe, run by Charlie Hall (1930-2009) since it opened in 1954.
+This is the Fair Deal Cafe, owned and operated by Charles “Charlie” S. Hall (1930-2009) since it opened in 1954.
 Run by he and his wife Audentria “Denny” (1933-1997), the Fair Deal was known as Omaha’s “Black City Hall” for almost 50 years.
 It was at North 24th and Burdette in the heart of the Near North Side neighborhood.

 “Just a sec, hon,” calls out a large woman as she swoops by with four plates packed with food.
 It was always a little awkward being the only white guy in the cafe, but I feel like I belonged there.
 I got in more trouble in my own neighborhood for being white than I did there.
 The diner was closed only on Mondays.
 The rest of the week it was open from 6am to 6pm, serving breakfast all day.

 As I stand at the doorway, a pair of stout workers lumber past me and out the door.
 The young guy busing tables clears off a small square in the front corner and I was ushered to sit down.
 A greasy menu smudged from too long use is handed to me and a cup of water is set on the table.
 Lazy white ceiling fans spin in slow motion from the tin ceiling.